Antarctic Ocean

 • It covers 20 percent of the surface of all oceans and 4.3 percent of the face of the earth.

-• Its narrowest part is the Drake Passage, which has only about 1000 kilometers wide between South
+• Its narrowest part is the Drake Passage, which has only about 1000 kilometers wide between South America and Antarctica.

 • It’s the fourth largest ocean.